-That's when a fundamental question arises for this sector: how to reduce retail food losses?
-Learn how to minimize waste in the below article.
+That’s when a fundamental question arises for this sector: how to reduce retail food losses?
+Learn how to minimize waste in the following Slimstock Knowledge article.

 Every year we know figures that show us millions of kilos of food becoming depleted without reaching the consumer.
 To reduce retail losses, some companies have implemented specific measures.
 For example, encourage the purchase of fruits and vegetables that are less appealing (without being bad).
 These, usually end up in the trash because they get spoilt without anyone buying them.

 This could be a way to try to tackle the issue from the perspective of the final consumer.
 But is this the real problem in question to reduce losses in retail food?

 To reduce retail food losses, the way to manage fresh products should be reconsidered.
 After all, as Adam Leyland, publisher of ‘The Grocer,’ puts it: “Whether it is caused by a lower demand than expected, as if it is due to not complying with the regulations or due to having passed its date of expiration, shrinkage is not a small matter.
 It costs millions.”
 So, what can be done to reduce retail waste?

 For retailers in the food sector, demand can fluctuate significantly in a single day.
 Also, many companies must base their replenishment decisions on weekly or monthly forecasts.
 This is not enough to keep inventory and demand balanced.